UseKeyp/oauth2-client-redwood/README.md

 ## Implement in your app

-NOTE: if you're not using a provider for logins, you can skip to step 4.
+NOTE: if you're using a provider only for authorization, skip to step 3.

 1. Setup dbAuth